RV Camping on a Farm with Harvest Hosts

 Planning your own visit to Kraay’s Market & Garden

 If you and your family would like to experience the simplistic magic of Kraay’s Market & Garden, then simply give them a call from the number found on their Harvest Hosts profile.
 They have three pet-friendly, reservable spots for rigs of any size.
 They also have potable water available.
 If you aren’t a Harvest Hosts member yet, then information for joining can be found on our website.
-For the cost of a couple nights in a campground, Harvest Hosts members gain access to free overnight camping at 1200+ locations.
+For the cost of a couple nights in a campground, Harvest Hosts members gain access to overnight camping with no camping fees at 1200+ locations.
 These can include farms, museums, wineries, and even golf courses.

 If you’re looking to ditch the impersonal campgrounds and create wholesome memories with your family, then we can’t think of a better way to accomplish that than by staying at a Harvest Hosts location.
 The Kraay family really exemplifies what it means to be a Host.
 Their love for their farm translates into their love for the visitors of their farm.
-While you’re visiting them, or other Hosts, be sure to patron their business by purchasing eggs or other produce.
+While you’re visiting them, or other Hosts, be sure to patronize their business by purchasing eggs or other produce.
 This ensures that the Host-member relationship remains a partnership.
-On the Harvest Hosts interactive map, you can see all 938+ locations across North America.
+On the Harvest Hosts interactive map, you can see all 4346+ locations across North America.
 With so many to choose from, you are sure to find a location to suit your tastes and interests.
 Consider your next Harvest Hosts location for a friendly and personal camping experience at more than just a campground.

 Have you camped on a Harvest Hosts farm?
 Which Harvest Hosts locations are your favorites?
 Feel free to share in the comments below.